borkdominik/bigArchiMate/docs/Architecture.md

 The Langium framework creates the language server infrastructure based on a given grammar and provides a document store for semantic models / AST nodes.
 In our architecture, we use the language server and the document store as the source of truth for our modeling.

-When the application is started, our CrossModel VS Code extension will start the server process, initialize the language server and provide the textual modeling capabilities through the generic language client.
+When the application is started, our bigArchiMate VS Code extension will start the server process, initialize the language server and provide the textual modeling capabilities through the generic language client.
 During initialization of the language server, the whole workspace is scanned and the documents as well an index of node descriptions for linking, and a package system for project-like semantics, is created.
 If the user makes any changes using the [Monaco editor](https://microsoft.github.io/monaco-editor/) in the Theia frontend, the document store will get updated accordingly.